Doctor of Nursing Practice (DNP) Degree

 Doctor of Nursing Practice Degree FAQ

-If you’re determined to reach a high level of nursing practice, you’ll find a supportive learning community at GCU.
-Take a few minutes to read through our frequently asked questions to gain more information on enrolling in a Doctor of Nursing Practice online or on campus in an evening cohort.
+Take a few minutes to read through our frequently asked questions to gain more information on enrolling in a Doctor of Nursing Practice online program.

 The Doctor of Nursing Practice (DNP) degree is a practice-focused program that confers a terminal degree, representing the highest pinnacle of academic achievement in the field.
-An on-campus or online program is designed to empower you to apply current research to improve healthcare systems and enhance patient outcomes.
+This program is designed to empower you to apply current research to improve healthcare systems and enhance patient outcomes.

 DNP programs are intended to prepare you to work collaboratively as an interprofessional partner with any doctoral-level peer to participate in and/or translate research that can improve the healthcare system and population health outcomes.
 You will be taught how to serve as a nurse leader to properly implement evidence-based practices and quality improvement processes in healthcare settings.